sveltejs/svelte/site/content/blog/2021-03-01-whats-new-in-svelte-march-2021.md

 * Destructured defaults are now allowed to refer to other variables (**3.33.0**, [example](https://svelte.dev/repl/0ee7227e1b45465b9b47d7a5ae2d1252?version=3.33.0))
 * Custom elements will now call `onMount` functions when connecting and clean up when disconnecting (**3.33.0**, checkout [this PR](https://github.com/sveltejs/svelte/pull/4522) for an interesting conversation on how folks are using Svelte with Web Components)
 * A `cssHash` option has been added to the compiler options to control the classname used for CSS scoping (**3.34.0**, [docs](https://svelte.dev/docs#compile-time-svelte-compile))
-* Continued improvement to Typescript definitions
+* Continued improvement to TypeScript definitions

 For a complete list of changes, including bug fixes and links to PRs, check out [the CHANGELOG](https://github.com/sveltejs/svelte/blob/master/CHANGELOG.md)